-Acid reflux, or GERD, is a common health issue that causes heartburn and acid regurgitation.
+Acid reflux, or GORD, is a common health issue that causes heartburn and acid regurgitation.
 While medications can relieve these symptoms, they may lead to undesirable long-term side effects.
 Therefore, finding natural solutions to this problem is becoming increasingly essential.

 Yoga, an ancient practice combining postures, breathing, and meditation, offers a natural solution.
 By reducing stress, improving digestion, and promoting good posture, yoga can help soothe the symptoms of acid reflux.